nculwell/MathStudy/Sciences.md

 - Shankar. *Fundamentals of Physics II: Electromagnetism, Optics, and Quantum Mechanics* (based on Shankar's first online course, [Fundamentals of Physics II](http://oyc.yale.edu/physics/phys-201))
 - Bueche and Hecht. *Schaum's Outline of College Physics*

-### Misc

-- Landau and Lifshitz. *Course of Theoretical Physics* series
+#### Landau and Lifshitz

-  A sprawling series of texts that span much of physics.
+  The *Course of Theoretical Physics* series by Landau and Lifshitz is series of texts that span much of physics.
+They are considered by many to be the best texts at their level.

   - [1: Mechanics, 3e](https://smile.amazon.com/dp/0750628960)
   - [2: The Classical Theory of Fields, 4e](https://smile.amazon.com/dp/0750627689)